GFDL - Geophysical Fluid Dynamics Laboratory

 While the Gaffen et. al (2000) project narrowed the uncertainties, we were not able to provide any remedies.
 Furthermore, a subsequent comparison (Free et al. 2002) of the approaches taken by several different groups demonstrates that these competing methods yield very different results, with no indication of which, if any, are on the right track.
 Eventually we were able to make some progress both in diagnosing the biases in the radiosonde temperature data as well as creating an improved dataset.
 We utilized a limited network (87) of radiosonde temperature stations with relatively long periods of record.
 We employed a variety of tools to help us identify the major discontinuities, applied adjustments, and then made improved estimates of temperature trends in the free atmosphere.
 We have also compared our adjusted temperature data set with MSU satellite temperatures and demonstrated that our adjustments enhance data quality.
 Two manuscripts (Lanzante et al. 2003a; Lanzante et al. 2003b) report on our findings.

 Because the dataset that we created terminates in 1997, and the method to produce it is quite laborious, we expanded our team and created a new dataset that incorporates our earlier one, but is much easier to update in real time.
-This new product, RATPAC (Free et al. 2005) is available online as an operational climate monitoring product distributed by NOAA's National Climatic Data Center.
+This new product, RATPAC (Free et al. 2005) is available online as an operational climate monitoring product distributed by NOAA’s National Climatic Data Center.
 However, in spite of our best efforts there is compelling evidence that we have not eliminated all of the systematic biases from our dataset (nor have others with competing datasets).
-Several recent studies have made this point, including one I was involved in, led by Steve Sherwood of the University of New South Wales, Australia (Sherwood et al. 2005)
+Several subsequent studies have made this point, including one I was involved in, led by Steve Sherwood of the University of New South Wales, Australia (Sherwood et al. 2005)

 Climate Assessment